 sort, but it only rings efficiently to its number not by accident.

 by professional mathematicians as impossible.
-This and anything beyond it is fairly called mathematically impossible; and the the average odds of one moderate protein forming at random is about 1 in 10^950,
+This and anything beyond it is fairly called mathematically impossible; and the average likelihood of some moderate sized proteins of about 500 amino acids, for example, forming at random chance is about 1 in 10^950,

-It is beyond contention that such an odd percentage of life as 1 in 10^950 or anything like it is beyond impossible ... times impossible ... times impossible ... times impossible ... etc., and the principle
+It is beyond contention that such an odd percentage for life as 1 in 10^950 or anything like it is beyond impossible ... times impossible ... times impossible ... times impossible ... etc., and the principle

-in the case of one moderate protein, let alone the living cell itself.
-In so many ways, therefore, "evolution lacks a scientifically acceptable explanation for the source of the precisley planned coding within cells without which there can be no proteins,
+lacks a scientifically acceptable explanation for the source of the precisley planned coding within cells without which there can be no proteins, hence no life," and if such a theory fails at any intermediate stage, the whole facade collapses.-9

 The estimated number for how many different games of chess are possible is much less at only 10^120.
 Called Shannon's number, this would

 represent the lower realm of the game-tree complexity of chess, which people regard as virtually infinite.
 It becomes a numberless boundary, even with only an average of 30 moves (or 60 ply) per game.
-It goes on and on, and is more than the estimated
+It seems to go on and on, and is more than the estimated

 number of atoms in the observable universe, which is from 10^78 to 10^82 atoms, which at first may not seem that impressive in comparison with a few protein molecules, but works out at around ten quadrillion vigintillion and one-hundred thousand quadrillion

 As the mathematician Sir Fred Hoyle commented, "the chance that higher life forms might have emerged by chance is comparable with the

 and the chance of obtaining them all in a random trial is only one part in 10 to the power of 40,000, an outrageously small probability that could not be faced even if the whole universe consisted of organic soup."-11

 1. Nonliving matter spontaneously produced living matter at biogenesis